-It is clear that we can synthesize extra training samples using generative models.
-But, how can we generate synthetic samples which are able to improve the robustness of CNNs to large variations between training and testing data?
-In this paper, we achieve this by embedding a learnable transformation module into \emph{introspective networks} (INs)~\cite{ICN,lazarow2017introspective}, a CNN classifier which is also generative.
-We name our approach \emph{introspective transformation network} (ITN) and we train by the reclassification-by-synthesis algorithm.
+An alternative to augmentation is to synthesize additional training examples using a generative model. {\em How can we automatically generate synthetic samples that are useful as training data to improve the robustness of CNNs to large variations in testing data?} In this paper, we achieve this by embedding a learnable transformation module into \emph{introspective networks} (INs)~\cite{ICN,lazarow2017introspective}, a CNN classifier which is also generative.
+We name our approach \emph{introspective transformation network} (ITN) and we train with a reclassification-by-synthesis algorithm.
 This alternatively synthesizes samples with learned transformations and enhances the classifier by retraining it with synthesized samples.
 The intuition of our approach is illustrated in Figure~\ref{fig: ITN }.
-Similar to the adversarial training~\cite{mitAdversarial}, we use a min-max formulation to learn our ITN, where the transformation module transforms the synthesized pseudo-negative samples to maximize their variations to the original training samples and the CNN classifier is updated by minimizing the classification loss of the transformed synthesized pseudo-negative samples.
+We use a min-max formulation to learn our ITN, where the transformation module transforms positive samples to maximize their variation from the original training samples and the CNN classifier is updated by minimizing the classification loss of the transformed positive and synthesized pseudo-negative samples.
 The transformation modules are learned jointly with the CNN classifier, which augments training data in an intelligent manner by narrowing down the search space for the variations.